 I get great satisfaction from seeing a student understand and internalize a new technique.

-I still a kick out of training with Itay
+I still get a kick out of training with Itay Gil.

-Sometimes when I am demonstrating a technique I get carried away and do it too many times or with too many additions and follow ups.
+Sometimes when I am demonstrating a technique I get carried away and get excited about it and add on too man options and follow ups.
 So I just say to my students, "Sorry, got carried away, this is your training time."

 Moshe, still having fun